Our Tips On Layering Rugs & How To Do It

 But sheepskin’s small and classic style helps create a subtle and chic look, have a read of our guide of how to style faux fur if you want to find out more!

-If faux fur is still a bit too showy for you, opt for a similarly coloured neutral rug to place on top of a carpet or larger rug to add texture.
-If you want a similarly coloured rug on top of your carpet or rug, then you do need to focus and have a think on the texture to help differentiate it.
+If faux fur is still a bit too showy for you, opt for a similarly coloured neutral rug.
+You can use this to place on top of a carpet or larger rug to add texture.
+If you want a similarly coloured rug on top of your carpet or rug.
+Then you do need to focus and have a think on the texture to help differentiate it.

 Using rugs made from jute or sisal can create an obvious change in texture for the floor, and can stop it looking like a spare bit of carpet – which it can do if the material is too similar in texture and tone.

-This way of layering rugs is a wonderfully subtle way to build on your décor without introducing anything bold and brash if that’s not your style.
+This way of layering rugs is a wonderfully subtle way to build on your décor.
+This can be done without introducing anything bold and brash if that’s not your style.

 Layering Can Mean A Pop Of Colour